zbo14/zbo14.github.io/_posts/2020-01-05-Detect-and-confirm-desync-vulnerabilities.md

 ===========================
 ```

-When the frontend receives the byte stream it sees one request.
-When the backend receives the byte stream it sees *two* requests.
+When the frontend receives the octet stream, it sees one request with the specified Content-Length.
 The frontend normally responds to a request for `/secret` stuff with a 403.
-Since it doesn't see the request - it thinks it's part of the first request's body - it happily forwards the octets to the backend server.
-Suppose the backend server doesn't provide any protections for the `/secret` stuff.
-It happily fetches the sensitive content and responds to the second request.
+Since it doesn't see that request - it thinks it's part of the first request's body - it happily forwards the octets to the backend server.
+When the backend receives the octet stream it sees *two* requests because it interprets the `0` in the first request body as a terminating chunk of length zero.
+If the backend server doesn't provide protections for the `/secret` stuff, it happily fetches the sensitive content and responds to the second request.

 Yes, this is a contrived example but hopefully it conveys the concept of desync vulnerabilities and how they can be exploited to smuggle HTTP/S requests.
-Reading through the aforementioned post, I noticed the process for confirming and detecting these vulnerabilities is fairly uniform.
+Rereading through the aforementioned post, I noticed the process for confirming and detecting these vulnerabilities is fairly uniform.
 I created a [proof-of-concept](https://github.com/zbo14/desync) that uses desync trickery to perform these two steps (no exploitation (yet)).
 To detect a vulnerability we use request length discrepancy to force a timeout.
 Upon timeout, we confirm the vulnerability by smuggling a request to an endpoint we're fairly certain doesn't exist.
 A 404 response or redirect means the backend processed the smuggled request and is vulnerable.

 The [readme](https://github.com/zbo14/desync/blob/master/README.md) has some more information.
 Otherwise, if you're interested check out the source.
 If you have an idea to make the tool better, let me know in an issue!